OmoExplorer/long-hour-and-a-half/README.md

 # <center>A Long Hour and a Half, an Omorashi-themed game</center>

 ## **To play the game, go to the [latest release](https://github.com/javabird25/long-hour-and-a-half/releases/tag/v1.2), download ALongHourAndAHalf.jar and run it.
-If it isn't running, try [installing Java](https://java.com) and try again.**
+If it isn't running, try [installing Java](https://java.com) and running the game again.**

 A Long Hour and a Half is a game where one must make it through class with a rather full bladder.
 This game is narrative, being extremely text based, but it have choices that can hurt and help your ability to hold.